 Can you dine on cichetti?

 Of course you can, it’s fun!
 At times Venetians enjoy meeting their friends and doing a sort of bacaro-crawling.

 Starting off in a certain bacaro, Venetians order a few cichetti and a few “ombre” and have them while chatting with their friends and other customers, standing inside or outside of the bacaro.
 Usually, there are a few more rounds of orders and chatters, until someone suggests going to another bacaro near by.
 Just like with the first bacaro, orders and chatting starts, there are a few rounds of food and drinks, until someone suggests another bacaro in the surroundings and everybody decides to move to the next place.
 The evening proceeds as such, moving through the city from one favorite place to another.

 As the evening is fun and affordable, and the cichetti tasty and all different, people can end up eating quite a lot and drinking just as much.
-If, for once, you exaggerate, there is no problem: in Venice you are obliged to walk so it will help your digestion in case you ate too much, and the worst crash you could face if you drank too much is bouncing from one side to the other of a narrow “calle” (alley) 😀
+If for once you exaggerate, it won’t be too much of a problem: in case you ate too much, the fact that Venice is a pedestrian city will force you walk and help your digestion; if you drank too much, likewise, you will have to move by foot, and the worst crash you could face would be bouncing from one side to the other of a narrow alley, unable to walk straight!

 I'm visiting Venice.
 Why should I follow your recommendations?